hhj1897/roi_tanh_warping/README.md

 -y HEIGHT: Height of the warped frames (default=256) -p POLAR: Use tanh-polar warping (when set to 1) or
-          tanh-circular warping (when set to 2) instead of normal tanh warping (when set to 0, which is the default value)
+          tanh-circular warping (when set to 2) instead of normal tanh warping (when set to 0, default) -o OFFSET: Angular offset (default=0), only used in tanh-polar warping
 -r: To also show restored frames
+-c: To also compare with OpenCV-based reference implementation
 ```